Top 10 sporty cars for under 15K

 2006 Volkswagen GTI.

 The European hot hatch VW GTI is arguably the most fun-to-drive compact car.
 For under 15K you can find the 5-th generation GTI powered by a 2.0L direct-injected turbocharged FSI engine.
 It comes as a front-wheel drive 3- or 5-door hatch.
 The Golf R32, although rare, also should not be excluded.
 The R32 has a 3.2L VR6 engine with all-wheel drive.
 The reliability is questionable, but the interior quality and fun factor should make up for this.
-Variety of available mods is another plus.
+The variety of available mods is another plus.